publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch47/m__us_usc_t15_s2077.md

     (f) __Compensation__

-        A member of a Panel appointed under subsection (a) of this section shall be paid at a rate not to exceed the daily equivalent of the annual rate of basic pay in effect for grade GS–18 of the General Schedule for each day (including traveltime) during which the member is engaged in the actual performance of the duties of the Panel.
+        A member of a Panel appointed under subsection (a) shall be paid at a rate not to exceed the daily equivalent of the annual rate of basic pay in effect for grade GS–18 of the General Schedule for each day (including traveltime) during which the member is engaged in the actual performance of the duties of the Panel.

     (g) __Requests for and disclosures of information__

-        Each Panel shall request information and disclose information to the public, as provided in subsection (h) of this section, only through the Commission.
+        Each Panel shall request information and disclose information to the public, as provided in subsection (h), only through the Commission.

     (h) __Information from other Federal departments and agencies__